yeojz/otplib/packages/otplib-preset-v11/README.md

 # @otplib/preset-v11

-> v11 compatibility preset for otplib@v12.x
+> Preset with v11.x compatibility adapter for otplib@v12.x

 See our [project readme][project-v-readme] for more information or visit the [demo website][project-v-site].